deltachat/deltachat-core-rust/spec.md

 Meta data (at least the subject and all chat-headers) SHOULD be encrypted by the [Memoryhole](https://github.com/autocrypt/memoryhole) standard.
 If Memoryhole is not used,
-the subject of encrypted messages SHOULD be replaced by the string `Chat: Encrypted message` where the part after the colon MAY be localized.
+the subject of encrypted messages SHOULD be replaced by the string `...`.

 # Outgoing messages